lucidsoftware/cumulus/modules/cloudfront.md

 Invalidation
 ------------

 Cumulus supports creating CloudFront invalidations using files in the [configurable](#configuration) invalidations directory.
 Invalidations use a combination of the current time,  name of the file, and md5 of the specified paths to ensure that an invalidation on a distribution is not ran more than once in a 5 minute window.
-This is to prevent accidentally creating invalidations in quick succession, and can be easily overridden by changing the name of the file containing the invalidation config, changing the paths to invalidate, or waiting for the next 5 minute window i.e. if the first run was at 1:49, the next one can be ran at 1:50.
+This is to prevent accidentally creating invalidations in quick succession, and can be easily overridden by changing the name of the file containing the invalidation config, changing the paths to invalidate, or waiting for the next 5 minute window.
+For example, if an invalidation was run at 1:49, it could not be ran again until 1:50 unless you changed the paths or renamed it.

 Invalidation configurations are JSON objects with the following attributes:
 * `distribution-id` - the id of the cloudfront distribution to run an invalidation on